 SCC is diagnosed by:

 - Biopsy or FNA.
 For mouth cancers this can be done in the office.
-Neck lumps have FNA under ultrasound guidance in the medical imaging department.
-Throat and larynx cancers are harder to biopsy while you are awake; you may need a general anaesthetic for the biopsy;
+Neck lumps have FNA under ultrasound guidance in the x-ray (medical imaging) department.
+Throat and larynx cancers are harder to biopsy while you are awake; you may need a microlaryngoscopy with general anaesthetic for the biopsy;

 - CT scan of the head, neck and chest;